Urigo/graphql-modules/docs/introduction/dependency-injection.md

 > The `OnDisconnect` hook is called once for each WebSocket GraphQL connection.
 > See also **[API of `OnDisconnect`](/docs/api/core/api-interfaces-ondisconnect)**.

-> The other `OnOperation` and `OnOperationComplete` hooks work similar to GraphQL Subscription Server implementation.
+> The other `OnOperation` and `OnOperationComplete` hooks work similarly to the GraphQL Subscription Server implementation.
 > See also **[the document of subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws)**.

 ## Provider Scopes